About the Sonos Port

 Connect your disc player or turntable to the Port to enjoy vinyl or CDs — not only on the connected speakers, but throughout the house — wherever you have a Sonos player.
 (Your turntable needs to have a built-in phono preamp.)

 Like all Sonos products, the Port works seamlessly with a host of streaming music services, including Spotify®, Deezer, and TIDAL.
 You also have access to thousands of internet radio stations with TuneIn and iHeartRadio.
-And if you subscribe to SiriusXM, you can listen to all your favorite programming on any Sonos player in your system.
+And if you subscribe to SiriusXM, you can listen to all your favourite programming on any Sonos player in your system.

 Easy app control